cfpb/design-system/docs/pages/forms.md

           #### The good

-          * There’s only one submit button to press
+          * Only one submit button to press

-          * A single URL gives access to all form fields
+          * Single URL gives access to all form fields

-          * It doesn’t force a fixed order of completion
+          * Doesn’t force a fixed order of completion

-          * You benefit from context of neighboring sections
+          * Offers context of neighboring sections

           * Progress is self-evident